 The benefits of Kerberos.io for a DIY security camera project

 First of all, Kerkeros.io is a little more accessible for beginners.
 If you are new to the Raspberry Pi world and therefore to Linux, there is enough to learn without having to solve library installation problems.
 Then, Kerkeros.io installs and configures itself in a few minutes.
-Cedric adapted the source code of the Etcher project, this software edited by Resin.io, which became a few months the reference to install the Linux distributions of our Mini PCs on an SD card.
+Cedric adapted the source code of the Etcher project, this software edited by Resin.io, which became a few months the reference to install the Linux distributions of our Mini PCs on an SD board.
 The web interface is modern, clear and almost entirely in French.
 Outputs are numerous (in addition to the pay cloud storage service):

 - Video: a video stream in mp4 format (codec h264) is available.
 The video files are stored in the /etc/opt/kerberosio/capture/ default folder.
 Ditto, we can add a date stamp on each image of the video.
 It will be possible to recover the video stream very easily from Jeedom or Domoticz for example on port 8889

 - GPIO: it will be possible to trigger the high setting of a pin for a certain duration.
 For example, it will be possible to trigger the lighting of a projector, to light a red LED to indicate that the video system has detected a movement …